The latest data available indicate the following:

-Accidental, or unintentional, injury is a leading cause of death among children, teens, and young adults.
+Unintentional injury is a leading cause of death among children under age 14.

 Leading causes of accidental injury at home are burns, drowning, suffocation, choking, poisonings, falls, and firearms.